filipvanlaenen/british_polls/backlog.md

    poll for each pollster
 1. Move the full table to a separate page, and keep only the average and a limited set of opinion polls on the home page
+1. Add a table with the probability per percentage for the voting intentions
+1. Add a graph with the probability per percentage for the voting intentions